Reagan County License Hearing Guide

 Possible Outcomes

-If your license is suspended, you may be eligible for an Occupational License (OL), which allows you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for an occupational license in Texas, allowing you to drive for essential purposes.

-• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an OL.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back